wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

   - When a member finishes implementing a specific feature, that member will ask another member in the team to test the functionality of the feature, its consistency with the original requirement, and potential bugs that may occur.
   - If any improvement needs to be addressed, the member will fix the problem based on the feedback from the other member.
 After fixing, they will go through another round of the review process until the feature is ready to be pushed to the master branch.

+* Ongoing adjustments
+  - Online group messenger (weChat)
+  - As group memebers work on to achieve weekly target, there might be potential issues that require immediate modification in implementation or weekly goal.
+These issues will be ongoingly monitored and discussed through online group messenger.
+  - If immediate change in the direction of the project is needed, additional group meeting will be scheduled with priority.
+The decisions on minor issues will be made through the group chat.

 #### Artifacts

 <!-- List/describe the artifacts you will produce in order to organize your team.